Alexandria Ocasio-Cortez: Green New Deal

 Ocasio-Cortez submitted her first piece of legislation, the Green New Deal, to the House on February 7, 2019.
-She and Senator Ed Markey released a joint non-binding resolution laying out the main elements of a 10-year "economic mobilization" that would phase out fossil fuel use and overhaul the nation's infrastructure.
+She and Senator Ed Markey released a joint non-binding resolution laying out the main elements of a 10-year "economic mobilization" that "would phase out fossil fuel use and overhaul the nation's infrastructure."
 Their plan called for implementing the "social cost of carbon" that was part of the Obama administration's plans to address climate change.
-In the process it aimed to create jobs and boost the economy.
+In the process it aimed to create jobs.
 According to CNBC, an initial outline the Green New Deal called for "completely ditching fossil fuels, upgrading or replacing 'every building' in the country and 'totally overhaul[ing] transportation' to the point where 'air travel stops becoming necessary'".
-The outline set a goal of having the U.S. "creating 'net zero' greenhouse gases in 10 years.
+The outline set a goal of having the United States "creating 'net zero' greenhouse gases in 10 years.
 Why 'net zero'?
 The lawmakers explained: 'We set a goal to get to net-zero, rather than zero emissions, in 10 years because we aren't sure that we'll be able to fully get rid of farting cows and airplanes that fast.'"
 Activist groups such as Greenpeace and the Sunrise Movement came out in favor of the plan.
 No Republican lawmakers voiced support.
 The plan gained support from some Democratic senators, including Elizabeth Warren, Bernie Sanders and Cory Booker; other Democrats, such as Senator Dianne Feinstein and House speaker Nancy Pelosi, dismissed the proposal (Pelosi has referred to it as "the green dream, or whatever they call it").

-In what Democrats called a "stunt", Senate Republicans called for an early vote on the Green New Deal on March 26 without allowing discussion or expert testimony.
-Markey said Republicans were trying to "make a mockery" of the Green New Deal debate and called the vote a "sham".
+On March 26, Senate Republicans called for an early vote on the Green New Deal without allowing discussion or expert testimony.
+Markey said Republicans were trying to "make a mockery" of the debate and called the vote a "sham".
 In protest, Senate Democrats voted "present" or against the bill, resulting in a 57–0 defeat on the Senate floor.

 In March 2019, a group of UK activists proposed that the Labour Party adopt a similar plan, "Labour for a Green New Deal".
 The group said it was inspired by the Sunrise Movement and the work Ocasio-Cortez has done in the US.